DrugowitschLab/remoteBook/readme.md

 Runs jupyter notebooks in interactive sessions on the cluster.
 Port-forwards them back to be opened in the local browser.
 This version works on O2 and orchestra.

 #### To setup:
-1. put getNotebook.sh on your local machine and getNbSession.sh and startSession.sh on the remote machine. (all executable)
+1. Put getNotebook.sh on your local machine and getNbSession.sh and startSession.sh on the remote machine. (all executable)
+2. change the username in the getNotebook and startSession files

 #### To run:
 1. Sync local files to the remote machine.